Equivariant cohomology of a complexity-one four-manifold is determined by combinatorial data: Dull graphs and their isomorphisms

 \section{Dull graphs and their isomorphisms}

-We now turn to a weaker structure that is nevertheless strong enough to recover equivariant cohomology.
+We now turn from decorated graphs to a combinatorial structure with less information.
+We will show that it retains enough to recover equivariant cohomology.

-\begin{Definition} The {\bf dull graph} of a Hamiltonian $4$-manifold $S^1 \acts (M,\omega)$ is the labelled graph obtained from the decorated graph by \begin{itemize} \item forgetting the height and area labels; \item adding a vertex label to an extremal isolated vertex to indicate it is extremal; and \item adding a vertex label to each fat vertex to indicate its self intersection \end{itemize} \end{Definition}
+\begin{Definition} The {\bf dull graph} of a compact, connected, four-dimensional Hamiltonian $S^1$-manifold $S^1 \acts (M,\omega)$ is the labeled graph $\O$ obtained from the decorated graph by \begin{itemize} \item forgetting the height and area labels; \item adding a vertex label to an extremal isolated vertex to indicate it is extremal; and \item adding a vertex label to each fat vertex to indicate its self intersection. \end{itemize} \end{Definition}

+We first investigate when two decorated graphs can have the same dull graph.
+For the blowup and blow down procedures described in Section~\ref{sec2}, the dull graph does not record the symplectic size $\varepsilon$ of the blowup or blow down.
+This leads us to the following definition.